Guide

 Tips for looking after your new hip

 As soon as you’re able after your hip or knee replacement surgery, you’ll be encouraged to start your recovery.
 This will involve doing specific exercises that are primarily aimed at strengthening the muscles in the operated leg.
-To give yourself the best chance at a full recovery, you should follow and complete the physiotherapy plan provided by your doctor.
+To give yourself the best chance at a full recovery after hip replacement, you should follow and complete the physiotherapy plan provided by your doctor or orthopaedic surgeon.

 Hip replacement surgery FAQs